PEO Terms of Service

 OSHA compliance.
 You are responsible for compliance with occupational safety and health law relating to Covered Employees such as maintaining safe workplaces in compliance with law, completing OSHA logs and reporting to OSHA agencies (state and federal), investigating accidents, detecting and remediating hazards, providing protective equipment and safeguards, providing training, maintaining safety committees and meetings, and maintaining any required programs or plans.
 If our loss control staff make recommendations relating to occupational safety compliance you agree to notify us if you choose not to follow them.
 You will give our loss control representatives and representatives of our insurers reasonable access to your worksites and records at mutually agreeable times.
 Although our staff may make recommendations, assist you in investigations, and provide resources such as training and safety plan materials to help you meet your obligations, we assume no responsibility or liability and make no warranty in this regard (for example, we cannot guarantee that complying with our recommendations will result in your being found compliant with laws or achieve or avoid any other particular result or that we will identify all violations or hazards).

 Unions.
 If Covered Employees are represented by a union, seek to be represented, or otherwise engage in concerted activity pursuant to the NLRA, you are responsible for all such matters including elections, bargaining, fulfilling your obligations under collective bargaining agreements, contributing to union benefit plans, and unfair labor practice claims.
 We do not undertake responsibility to provide HR advice with respect to matters covered by a collective bargaining agreement or subject to collective bargaining.
 We have not been retained to provide services relating to persuader activities.
-We will not remit funds to unions or union plans and no money in our possession will be deemed to belong to a union or union plan; we will credit you for applicable deductions so you can remit them.
+We will not remit funds to unions or union plans and no money in our possession will be deemed to belong to a union or union plan; we will credit you for applicable deductions you instruct us to take so you can remit them.

 HR recommendations.
 If our HR staff make recommendations relating to compliance you agree to notify us if you choose not to follow them and by not following them you waive any EPLI coverage we may provide for any matter arising from or relating to the subject of the recommendations.
 You may request that our senior HR staff review recommendations.
 HR recommendations and advice are not legal advice or legal opinions.
 We cannot guarantee that complying with our recommendations will result in your being found compliant with laws or achieve or avoid any other particular result.

 Unemployment taxes/contributions.
-SUTA surcharges, special assessments, training fees, retroactive charges, and other amounts imposed on us by law in addition to unemployment taxes as a result of or in connection with reporting unemployment contributions in connection with Covered Employee payroll will be passed through to you and your responsibility to pay, including after our Agreement terminates.
+SUTA surcharges, special assessments, training fees, retroactive charges, and other amounts imposed on us by law in addition to unemployment taxes as a result of or in connection with reporting unemployment contributions relating to Covered Employee payroll will be passed through to you and your responsibility to pay, including after our Agreement terminates.
 In FUTA credit reduction states (where the state has not timely repaid a federal unemployment compensation loan or repayment is in question) surcharges will be added to offset FUTA credit reductions.
 In states where unemployment taxes are reported to your account an administrative charge based on SUTA taxable wages will apply, and you agree to give us or our third party vendor unemployment powers of attorney, your most recent rate notices, and any other documents and authorizations we reasonably request in order to perform our unemployment-related PEO Service functions on or before the date our Agreement takes effect and as appropriate thereafter; we cannot process unemployment claims or report at an accurate rate without them (until you provide all such documents for a given state we may invoice you assuming the maximum rate and will not provide a refund if you later provide different information).

 FICA tax tip credit.
 We will claim the federal “Credit for Employer Paid Social Security and Medicare Taxes Paid on Certain Employee Tips” net of the effect of the nondeductible expense for FICA related to tips (commonly referred to as the FICA tax tip credit) with respect to wages we issue for Covered Employees who customarily receive tips from customers for providing, delivering, or serving food or beverages in accordance with the tips you report to us (to avoid duplication you will not file for the credit and will report all tips to us).
-If you report tipped wages to us for Covered Employees we will calculate the FICA tip credit available as of the end of each calendar quarter in our business judgment and within the following calendar month issue you a credit against our invoices (not cash) equal to a portion of the available FICA tip credit associated with the tipped wages you report provided you are actively our PEO client and current in all your obligations to us on the date we issue the credit.
+If you report tipped wages to us for Covered Employees we will calculate the FICA tip credit available as of the end of each calendar quarter in our business judgment and in accordance with our processes issue you a credit against our invoices (not cash) equal to a portion of the available FICA tip credit associated with the tipped wages you report provided you are actively our PEO client and current in all your obligations to us on the date we issue the credit.

 When our PEO Service begins and ends